 The manufacturer cannot anticipate every possible circumstance that might involve a hazard.
-The warnings in this manual, and on tags and decals affixed to the unit are, therefore, not all inclusive.
-If using a procedure, work method or operating technique that the manufacturer does not specifically recommend, verify that it is safe for others.
-Also make sure the procedure, work method or operating technique utilized does not render the equipment unsafe.
+The alerts in this manual, and on tags and decals affixed to the unit, are not all inclusive.
+If using a procedure, work method, or operating technique that the manufacturer does not specifically recommend, verify that it is safe for others and does not render the equipment unsafe.